Table Syntax

 Quick Reference

-Route Vector Format
+Route Vector Formats

 1. Path string

 2. Verb.
-One of :any, :get, :put, :post, :delete, :patch, :options, :head
+Typically one of :any, :get, :put, :post, :delete, :patch, :options, :head

 3. Handler or vector of interceptors